thumbnail image

 • Hosting an annual spring flower show attended by thousands of San Diegans and visiting tourists each March

-• Making a weekly Ikebana arrangements for the Tokonoma (alcove or recess) on display at the Exhibition Hall in the Japanese Friendship Garden.
+• Making weekly Ikebana arrangements for the Tokonoma (alcove or recess) on display at the Exhibition Hall in the Japanese Friendship Garden.

 • Participating in the famous annual Art Alive exhibition of the San Diego Museum of Art.
-Floral arrangers create arrangements inspired by art works in the museum and display their art work and the arrangement together at a public exhibition.
+Floral arrangers create arrangements inspired by artworks in the museum and display their artwork and the arrangement together at a public exhibition.

 • Donating flowering trees and participating in Balboa Park's Centennial Celebration